 With respect to certain kinds of derivative transactions entered into by a Fund that involve obligations to make future payments to third parties, including, but not limited to, futures contracts, forward contracts, swap contracts, the purchase of securities on a when-issued or delayed delivery basis, or reverse repurchase agreements, under applicable federal securities laws, rules, and interpretations thereof, a Fund must "set aside" (referred to sometimes as "asset segregation") liquid assets, or engage in other measures to "cover" open positions with respect to such transactions.
 For example, with respect to forward foreign currency exchange contracts and futures contracts that are not contractually required to "cash-settle," a Fund must cover its open positions by setting aside liquid assets equal to the contracts' full, notional value, except that deliverable forward contracts for currencies that are liquid will be treated as the equivalent of "cash-settled" contracts.
-As such, a Fund may set aside liquid assets in an amount equal to a Fund's daily marked-to-market (net) obligation (i.e., a Fund so daily net liability if any) rather than the full notional amount under such deliverable forward foreign currency exchange contracts.
+As such, a Fund may set aside liquid assets in an amount equal to a Fund's daily marked-to-market (net) obligation (i.e., a Fund's daily net liability if any) rather than the full notional amount under such deliverable forward foreign currency exchange contracts.
 With respect to forward foreign currency exchange contracts and futures contracts that are contractually required to "cash-settle," a Fund may set aside liquid assets in an amount equal to a Fund's daily marked-to-market (net) obligation rather than the notional value.
-Because a Fund may enter into (or "open") certain derivatives contracts with an initial investment requirement (also known as initial margin requirement) and the notional value of the contract.
+Because a Fund may enter into (or "open") certain derivatives contracts with an initial investment that is less than the notional value of the contract, such contracts provide inherent economic leverage equal to the difference between the initial investment requirement (also known as initial margin requirement) and the notional value of the contract.
 A Fund reserves the right to modify its asset segregation policies in the future consistent with applicable law.
-A Fund's use of derivatives may be limited by the requirements of the Internal Revenue Code of 1986, as amended (the "Code") for qualification as a regulated investment company for U.S. federal tax purposes.
+A Fund's use of derivatives may be limited by the require